karakun/karakun.github.io/_posts/2025-12-15-AI-Retrofit.md

 title: 'Retrofitting an Existing Spring Application with AI Capabilities Using Spring AI'
 authors: [ 'Hannes' ]
 featuredImage: 'RetrofittingAI'
 excerpt: 'Adding AI-powered capabilities to existing enterprise systems is often complex, especially when modernization or migration to new frameworks is not immediately feasible.
-With Spring AI, however, it is possible to retrofit an application with a natural language interface while keeping the original business logic untouched.
-This post walks through how to integrate AI-based request generation for an existing search API, focusing on structured outputs, tooling, and validation, while discussing real-world lessons learned.'
+However, it is possible to retrofit an application with a natural language interface while keeping the original business logic untouched.
+This post walks through how to integrate AI-based request generation for an existing search API, focusing on structured outputs, tooling, and validation, while discussing real-world obstacles.'
 permalink: '/2025/12/15/Retrofitting-AI.html'
 categories: [ Ai, Nlp, Java, Spring, Spring boot, Search ]
 header: